Willie Henderson (musician): Background

 Henderson moved to Chicago with his family while still a child, and began playing the baritone saxophone.
 He gigged with local artists like Otis Rush, Syl Johnson, Alvin Cash, and Harold Burrage while in his twenties.
 In Chicago Brunswick Records employed four R&B arrangers: Willie Henderson, Tom Washington, James Mack and Sonny Sanders.

 Henderson and producer Carl Davis did arrangements for musicians such as Chi-Lites, Tyrone Davis, The Artistics, Jackie Wilson and Barbara Acklin.
 Henderson played on many of these records and also did some production work himself, especially for Tyrone Davis, with whom he had a string of R&B and Hot 100 hits in the late 1960s and early 1970s on Brunswick subsidiary, Dakar.

 Henderson also released several singles, which included "Funky Chicken (Part I)", as Willie Henderson and the Soul Explosions (#22 R&B, #91 pop); the Lowrell Simon-written 1974 instrumental "Dance Master", "Break Your Back" and "Gangster Boogie Bump", on Playboy Records.
 He also released two albums on Brunswick in 1970 and 1974.

 Henderson left Brunswick in 1974 and began working independently as a producer.
-He produced the group Essence for Epic Records and former Brunswick singer, Barbara Acklin for Capital Records.
+He produced the group Essence for Epic Records and former Brunswick singer, Barbara Acklin for Capitol Records.